1. Who is Equestrian Art Ltd (EAL)?

 5. How do I know the painting is genuine (i.e. an original painted by the artist)?

 A very good question!
 EAL sells only originals.
 Some artists like Roy Miller for example have reciprocal marketing agreements to sell prints (copies) of their originals with other art dealers.
-In Roy’s case Sally Mitchell Fine Arts produce limited edition prints, Xmas cards, etc. of his originals.
 Usually in the case of oils it is fairly obvious whether a painting is an original or a print.
-With watercolours it is less easy to tell especially when the painting is framed.
-So beginning in March of 2008, EAL has introduced a certification process which provides evidence (provenance) for the painting purchased in the form of a certificate signed by the artist.
+With watercolours it is less easy to tell especially when the painting is framed & glazed.
+So beginning in March of 2008, EAL offers a certification process which provides evidence (provenance) for the painting purchased in the form of a certificate signed by the artist.

 6. When I purchase a painting from EAL, what is included in the cost?

-Apart from the painting itself!, with the exception of box canvasses, the frame is also included in the cost together with all relevant taxes.
+Apart from the painting itself, with the exception of box canvasses, the frame is also included in the cost together with all relevant taxes.
 Paintings can be purchased unframed and an appropriate discount is applied when a customer wants to custom frame himself or herself.
-Paintings bought off the on-line virtual gallery may also attract a shipping charge depending on the value of the purchase and destination.
+Paintings bought off the on-line virtual gallery may also attract a shipping charge depending on the value of the purchase and its ultimate destination.
+Shipping to a UK postal address is included in the cost.

 7. Can I change the frame?